alexbabits/quadratic-voting-dApp/README.md

 ## Plan overview

-- User must be connected with a wallet, and wallet must not exist yet in database.
+- Instead of submitting one number, submit multiple numbers.
-- `checkAccountVoteEligibility` (to see if an account has already voted, basically sends a get request to the db to see if address already exists/voted)
+- Allocate vote credits to the user.
+They start with 100, and by increasing the vote of each proposal, it increases the number of vote credits that must be spent.
-- `checkAccountVoteEligibility` is called during the `submitVote` function first, if account is spotted already within the database, it returns and can't vote submit the vote.
+- determine how to make a custom ERC-20 (through manipulating transfer function, or see if you can include a `vote` function.)
-- May need a second route for the `checkAccountVoteEligibility` function for a different GET?
-Since we already have a GET function in routeone?
+- May need a DAO contract as well to recieve the vote credits, or they can simply get burned when voted.

-- Get `checkAccountVoteEligibility` working first, then finally integrate a smart contract with vote tokens or something.
+## Finishing Up

-- componentize everything in a component folder or similar afterwards.
+- Bug: Voter can vote multiple times still until page refreshes.
+Needs to immediately refresh somehow.
-- Will local database work on deployment to vercel?
+- Bug: Address also doesn't immediately update when switching addresses.
 - `useReducer` to batch multiple state updates in one go.
 When you are updating multiple state variables consecutively and you are sure they are always updated together. `React.memo` also helps, higher order component that memorizes the rendered output of the wrapped component preventing unecessary renders.

-- determine how to make a custom ERC-20 (through manipulating transfer function, or see if you can include a `vote` function.)
+- Will local database work on deployment to vercel?
-- May need a DAO contract as well to recieve the vote credits, or they can simply get burned when voted.
+- componentize everything in a component folder or similar afterwards.

 ## References